 Description

-They are constructed of dressed and carved stone.
-Both tombs have base slabs and projecting capstones with moulded edges, supported by end and side panels.
+Both tombs are made of dressed and carved stone, featuring base slabs and projecting capstones with moulded edges, supported by end and side panels.

-SOUTH TOMB: the projecting consoles on the end panels frame a seated figure in relief, now badly weathered.
-To the south face is a rectangular inscription panel with a figure in relief to either side; the north carries a rectangular inscription panel framed by curtains in relief.
+The south tomb has projecting consoles on the end panels that frame a seated figure in relief, which is now badly weathered.
+The south face includes a rectangular inscription panel with a figure in relief on either side, while the north face has a rectangular inscription panel framed by curtains in relief.

-NORTH TOMB: the projecting consoles on the east side frame an oval panel in relief with scrolled surround, above are two winged angel heads.
-The projecting consoles on the west side frame an oval panel.
-The south side has a rectangular inscription panel with a floral motif and draped material; the north an oval inscription panel in relief with scrolled edges flanked by ribbons and foliage.
+The north tomb features projecting consoles on the east side that frame an oval panel in relief with a scrolled surround, above which are two winged angel heads.
+The projecting consoles on the west side also frame an oval panel.
+The south side has a rectangular inscription panel decorated with a floral motif and draped material, while the north side has an oval inscription panel in relief with scrolled edges flanked by ribbons and foliage.

 Matched applications, energy data and sale records are assembled automatically and may contain errors.
 Flag incorrect data.